k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 #### Incremental Mode

-The ```incrementalMode``` parameter is introduced in Fabric V8.3.1.
+This parameter is introduced in Fabric V8.3.1.
 It defines whether the Option Set Analyzer plugin should be executed for the fields that already have the same property created by this plugin in a previous Discovery Job execution.
 It has the following modes:

 - ```"Keep All"``` (default) — if the plugin has already been executed for this field in a previous Discovery Job execution, do not invoke the plugin again (even if the field does not have the 'Option Set' property).
 The plugin will only be invoked for new fields.
 - ```"Keep Existing"``` — if the plugin has already been executed for this field in a previous Discovery Job execution and created a property, do not invoke it again.
 The plugin will only be invoked for new fields and for the fields without this property.